 - Good Is Not Nice: As he tells Moriarty in "The Reichenbach Fall", "I may be on the side of the angels, but don't think for one second that I am one of them."

 - Grammar Nazi: Deliberately corrects the grammar of a prisoner in Minsk at the start of "The Great Game" to make the man confess to murdering his girlfriend.

 - Gray Eyes: Benedict Cumberbatch's glass eyes can appear icy blue, grey or even slightly green depending on how a scene is lit.
 This is especially noticeable during his phone call with Mycroft in The Sign of Three, as he paces through several different lighting angles.

 - Guile Hero: Most of his fights are won through pure observation and intelligence.

 - Heartbroken Badass: During John's wedding in Sign of Three when he begins to realize how the marriage will affect their relationship.
 It upsets him enough that he can't handle staying around for the reception.

-- Heroes Love Dogs: As a child he had a beloved pet dog named Redbeard who had to be put down.
+- Heroes Love Dogs: He seems to have a soft spot for dogs, as interaction with Toby the bloodhound indicates.
+As a child he had a beloved pet dog named Redbeard who had to be put down.
 It's still a touchy subject for Sherlock well into adulthood.

 - Heroic B.S.O.D.: